 In 2006, there were about 223 million adults aged 18 and over in the U.S. A national household telephone survey involved 5,231 completed interviews asking whether a public library was visited in-person or remotely in the previous 12 months.
-A subset (1,054) of these interviews asked in detail about in-person visits and about remote visits.
+A subset (1,049) of these interviews asked in detail about in-person visits and about remote online visits.
 The results are weighted by age and sex because those interviewed tended to be older and female.

-Our 2006 national household survey revealed that about 70 percent or 155 million U.S. adults visited public libraries in the previous 12 months.
-Public libraries are visited by people going into the physical location of the public library; they are also visited by people using Internet and World Wide Web.
-We call these visits in-person and remote visits, respectively.
+Our 2006 national household survey revealed that about 70 percent or 155 million U.S. adults visited public libraries in-person or remotely online in the previous 12 months.
+Public libraries are visited by people going into the physical location of the public library; they are also visited by people using the Internet and World Wide Web.
+We call these visits in-person and remote online visits, respectively.
 Note that the estimated number and proportions of visitors and visits are projected in this study to be U.S. adults only.
 Foreign tourists, other visitors to the U.S. and residents in other countries also visit public libraries in-person and remotely; thus, the estimates of visitors and visits are not equivalent to total visitors or visits.
 For ease of reading this report, we will use the term adult or children/child to refer to U.S. resident adults or children.

 A majority of adult visitors continue to visit public libraries in-person.
-About 54 percent or 84 million adults visited in-person smaller only. percentage (42% or 64 million adults) visited both in-person and remotely.
-A small percentage very (4.2% 6.6 million or adults) visited public libraries remotely only.
-In about 149 million adults visited public libraries in-person and 71 million visited remotely.
-Table 1.
+About 54 percent or 84 million adults visited in-person only.
+A smaller proportion (42% or 64 million adults) visited both in-person and remotely online.
+A very small percentage (4.2% or 6.6 million adults) visited public libraries remotely only.
+In all, about 149 million adults visited public libraries in-person and 71 million visited remotely.
+(Table 1)